Malykhins/TestGuru/README.md

 README
 # Test-Guru

-Training project from Thinknetica Web-Development Course.
+Training project from Thinknetica Web-Development course.

 # List of entities for the Test-Guru project: